tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 I first want to focus on "Code Law" which includes most of finance, incorporation, banking, identity etc.
 A delaware C-corp or a bank account are effectively just lines in a database, yet setting one up means navigating a gauntlet of paperwork and fees.
-It takes weeks just to get a passport or get a criminal background check - things that should just be GET queries from a database.
+It takes weeks just to get a passport or get a criminal background check - things that should just be a digital-signature and a GET request.
-In finance, they've learned to just avoid the courts alltogether.
-A futures contract never sees the courts because it is so well-defined, standardized, and basically self-executing - so why involve the state at all?
+In finance, they've learned to just avoid the courts alltogether: a futures contract never sees the courts because it is well-defined, standardized, and basically self-executing - which begs the question as to why the state is invovled at all.
 Blockchains are the ideal foundation for Code Law.
 Launching an on-chain corporation (DAO) takes less than a minute and can replicate most functions of a Delaware C-corp, but without borders, paperwork, or government oversight.
 Billions in trading volume and complex financial instruments already live on-chain with no need for courts or notaries.